vegaprotocol/specs/interface/0000-WALL-wallet.md

 - can see key balances when switching keys (to help me find the key I am looking for)
 - can search by market name, and see all keys with a margin or liquidity account in that market
 - can search by asset name or code, and see all keys with balance of matching assets
+- can search for keys my arbitrary metadata added by user
 - can see a total of all asset for all keys in a given wallet ... so that I can find the keys that I am looking for, see how much I have to consolidate (via transfers) or withdraw funds